General questions

 What is ECTS?

 The European Credit Transfer and Accumulation System (ECTS) is a unit of measure of the educational components of an education program.
-In order to validate their academic year, students must gather 60 ECTS.
+In order to validate their academic year, students must qualify 60 ECTS.

 What is the living cost in Paris?